 C++ List push_front

-C++ List push_front function adds a new element in the beginning of the list.
-Therefore, increasing the size of the list by one.
+The push_front method in C++ List inserts a new element at the front of the list, thereby expanding the size of the list by one element.

 Syntax